These payments are not tax deductible.

 The Proprietors' Donation request will be sent to Parents/Caregivers by Sacred Heart College.

-Your Proprietors' Donation can be paid to the Sacred Heart College account and we will forward it to Mission Colleges Lower Hutt Trust Board.
+Your Proprietors' Donation can be paid either to the Sacred Heart College account, or directly to the Proprietor's bank account - ASB Bank Lower Hutt Acct # 12-3142-0271889-00.

 Archdiocese of Wellington Attendance Dues